thilinnd/IT_salary_in_Vietnam/README.md

-# Salary Classification Based on Company, Position, and Experience
+# E-recruitement Salary Classification in Vietnam

 ## 📌 Introduction
 This project aims to **classify salary levels** using multiple features